Resposible Disclosure Policy

 - Testing third party applications or websites or services that integrate with or link to the Service.

-Share the details of any suspected vulnerabilities with the Flood IO Security Team by sending an email to firstname.lastname@example.org.
-Please do not publicly disclose these details without express written consent from Flood IO.
+Share the details of any suspected vulnerabilities with the Tricentis Flood Security Team by sending an email to firstname.lastname@example.org.
+Please do not publicly disclose these details without express written consent from Tricentis Flood.
 In reporting any suspected vulnerabilities, please include the following information:

 - Vulnerability details with information to allow us to efficiently reproduce your steps.